 Embed an OLED SSD1306 display into MicroPython

 Now that we have concrete measures, we will display them on a small monochrome OLED screen very classic and already seen in several tutorials. uPiCraft already embeds a driver for SSD1306 displays.
 It is in the Upi_lib section.
-Copy the ssd1306.py library to the map.
+Copy the ssd1306.py library to the board.
 If you do not use uPiCraft, you can recover the original drivers on GitHub.

 You will need 6 lines of code to display text on an OLED screen in MicroPython.
 After creating an ssd1306 object that requires horizontal resolution in pixels, the vertical resolution and the i2c object.
 It can also be passed the screen address if it is different from 0x3c.
 Compared to the Arduino library, we can pass the screen resolution at initialization without having to go modify the library.